Home

 Now, just to add a tiny philosophical point to the line becomes more distant and...

 Shifting to near the end of the poem...
 I don't know about the won't be long until it snaps the line bit!
 I guess it's just poetic license, but I certainly hope no kite of mine gets free any time soon.
-Mind you, my little Aren is liable to toss the winder onto the grass at any time, if you let him have it for a while!
+Mind you, when he was very young, my Aren was liable to toss the winder onto the grass at any time, if he had it for a while!

 Also, did you notice that the words of the entire poem form a rough outline of the kite itself?
 Just look at that photo near the top of this page again, and imagine that the kite is removed, leaving just the words.